drublic/uxm-styleguides/notes.md

 	- Maintainance
 		- Using style guides to communicate changes with customers

-- When we stick to guide lines we set our selfs we become better in what we do
+- When we stick to guide lines we set our selfs, we become better in what we do
 	- And in connection with team member
 - We don't have to fight over decisions if there are already good decisions made for us
 	- Especially if decisions are influenced by us